Small-scale turbulent dynamo for low-Prandtl number fluid: comparison of the theory with results of numerical simulations: Introduction

-For $\delta$ -correlated process there is no difference whether one calculates $\delta \bv_{\parallel}$ at a fixed point $\br$ of space, or at the point $\br (t)$ moving arbitrarily; the correlator is the same.
-One also obtains the same result for quasi-Lagrangian reference frame, i.e., $\mathbf{r}(t)$ tracing one arbitrary fluid particle~\citep{l1997temporal}.
-This frame is distinguished, e.g., by the fact that the Kazantsev predictions must be consistent with the results obtained from 'evolutionary' approach \citep{zel1984kinematic, chertkov1999small}, wherever both of the models are applicable; and the evolutionary approach explicitly considers the quasi-Lagrangian frame.
+For the $\delta$ -correlated process, there is no difference whether $\delta \bv_{\parallel}$ is calculated at a fixed point $\br$ of space or at an arbitrarily moving point $\br (t)$; the correlator is the same.
+The same result is also obtained for the quasi-Lagrangian reference frame, that is, $\mathbf{r}(t)$ tracing one arbitrary fluid particle~\citep{l1997temporal}.
+This frame is distinguished, for example, by the fact that the Kazantsev predictions must be consistent with the results obtained from the evolutionary approach \citep{zel1984kinematic, chertkov1999small} wherever both of the models are applicable; and the evolutionary approach explicitly considers the quasi-Lagrangian frame.